How you interact with and relate to others can impact how successful you are in life and your career.

 11. Practice, Practice, Practice

-It might seem like a no-brainer but mastering your people skills requires a lot of effort.
-You have to put certain things in place before you can expect to see any kind of results.
+Mastering your people skills might seem like a no-brainer, but it requires a lot of effort.
+You have to put certain things in place before you can expect to see any results.
 If you want to get off the bench and into the game, you need to prove that you’re willing to work just as hard as everyone else.

 Do you know why salespeople are so good at making sales?
 It’s because they practice their people skills every day.
 They know how to read people, and they know how to sell them what they want.
 To be successful, you need to learn how to do the same thing.